 However, note that Smart Lock does not meet the same level of assurance as other unlock methods on Android and is not allowed to unlock auth-bound KeyStore keys.
 Organizations can disable this using the KEYGUARD_DISABLE_TRUST_AGENTS flag.
-Smart Lock is not currently approved for use in the STIG.
+In this STIG, Smart Lock is not currently approved for use.